more-ginger/portfolio2023/content/pages/visualizing-news-data.md

       News items are not geo-referenced, but the network approach allows for a unique arrangement of individual entities in space.
 In Figure 4, articles are represented as nodes.
 If one article is linked to another, the nodes are visually connected to each other.
 The colour of single nodes express the main topic of the article.
 Only some items are consistently linked to each other.
 Some other constitute their own small constellation.
 The network unveils also the tendency for articles belonging to the same category to be close to each other, with only some nodes acting as “glue” between two or more different topics.
 What is missing from this experiment are the addition of external links, as well as a temporal perspective.
 These two dimensions are important.
 On the one hand, the integration of articles from other news outlets could show how different newsrooms influence each other.
 On the other hand, the addition of historical news data could show the “lifespan” of articles, revealing how certain topics evolve and what nodes remain the most relevant over time.
+  - paragraph: "### Final remarks"
+  - paragraph: The creation and maintenance of programmatically-accessible online archives should be a priority of news outlets.
+I think there are several reasons why this is important.
+From a research point of view, the possibility to access machine-readable data that describe news items could foster new visual approaches to the dissemination of news outside of the platform-centric logic of social media.
+The reason why I decided to bring these example forward is to show what is possible to design with consistently archived and indexed digital news data.
+Beyond visualization and more generally research, the lack of archives of digital news restricts the freedom of citizens in accessing information.
+If only a small selection of outlets is able to consistently archive and disseminate historical news, data, these voices and perspectives will become increasingly central and possibly a benchmark for the interpretation of our societies and cultures.
+An archive of digital news data should not only include entries consisting of a title, url, or a snippet of text.
+      Each datapoint should include key information such as byline, publication date and time, url to related multimedia contents, outgoing links, and SEO keywords.
+In other word, each archival entry should bear traces of the underlying publishing and commercial strategy of the newspaper, foundational elements that drive the logics of contemporary news-making.
+      This way archival data about digital news could reflect the progressive evolution of newspapers in the contemporary age.
+In the wild era of predatory AI companies  – this task is not trivial.
+It is important to design these archives as instruments for citizens and researchers, while protecting them from being looted by data-hungry crawlers.
 ---